Millett Field: Closure and repurpose (1979–present)

 The tennis courts became unkempt and an unauthorized but tolerated skate park was built on the concrete pads but was eventually removed in 2001.
 Nearby residents raised funds to convert the tennis courts to a fenced basketball court in the early 2000s, completing the project in 2004.
 An attempt in 2006 to consider the land surplus for use as a flood mitigation tool did not materialize, however a playground area, built with the cooperation of a local fitness club and the city was unveiled that year.

 A plaque on the tennis court enclosure, and one remaining light pole, are the only visible reminders of the field's baseball past.

+In 2026, the court was cleaned and updated under an Eagle Scout renovation project led by a Life Scout from Chehalis Troop 373, Carter Culletto.
+The efforts included repairing cracks, replacing a broken basketball hoop, and removing overgrowth.
+The space was resurfaced, painted black and red, and new lines were added for the basketball court and for the inclusion of two pickleball areas.

 Geography

 Millett Field, listed at 3.3 acre, is located in Chehalis, Washington, one block north of the O. B. McFadden House, a residence listed on the National Register of Historic Places.